gamesbook/protograf/docs/source/core_shapes.rst

 `↑ <shape-index_>`_

-A Stadium is a shape constructed with a rectangle as a base, and then curved projections extending from one or more of the sides.
+A Stadium is a shape constructed with a rectangle as a base, and then curved projections added that extend from one or more of the sides.

+In its default form, it may look like a pill.

 Example 1.
 Default Stadium
 ++++++++++++++++++++++++++